 The funds are administered by CIAJ on behalf of the successful applicant and are available to support research assistance or other out-of-pocket expenses, but may not be used as an honorarium.
 It is expected that the completed research will be presented to the Institute’s annual meeting in October 2017 in Montreal.

 The maximum amount of the Fellowship is $7,500.
 The selection of the project for the research fellowship will be made by a committee composed of the President of the CIAJ (or his/her nominee), the CIAJ Academic Advisor, one of the Co-Chairs of the Education and Research Planning Committee, and one other person selected by the Executive Committee.

-The Canadian Institute for the Administration of Justice (CIAJ) is pleased to announce that Prof. Heather Heavin, Associate Dean, Research and Graduate Studies and Prof. Michaela Keet, Associate Professor, both of the University of Saskatchewan College of Law, are the co-recipients of the 2016 Charles D. Gonthier Research Fellowship.
-They will present results of their research project entitled “Risk Analysis: A Methodological Approach to Early Case Assessment in Litigation and Settlement” at the CIAJ Annual Conference on “Civil Justice and Economics: A Matter of Value,” to be held October 5-7, 2016, in Ottawa.
+Prof. Heather Heavin, Associate Dean, Research and Graduate Studies and Prof. Michaela Keet, Associate Professor, both of the University of Saskatchewan College of Law, are the co-recipients of the 2016 Charles D. Gonthier Research Fellowship.
+They have presented the results of their research project entitled “Risk Analysis: A Methodological Approach to Early Case Assessment in Litigation and Settlement” at the CIAJ Annual Conference on “Civil Justice and Economics: A Matter of Value,” which took place in Ottawa, October 5-7, 2016.
 Press release (PDF)

 Prof. Heather Heavin